Video conferencing – how to do it right?

 3.1 Pay attention to your appearance

-The home office dress code is often associated with sweatshirts, training suits, and even pajamas.
-Taking part in a video conference means you should be dressed appropriately even from home.
-Having a fresh, clean and reasonably good appearance is the bare minimum.
-A good rule to follow is to avoid extreme color patterns or stripes as this may cause distraction during the video call.
-Do not forget your body posture – it should be natural, but upright and focused.
+The home office dress code is often associated with sweatshirts, training suits, and pajamas.
+Taking part in a video conference means you should dress appropriately from home.
+A fresh, clean, and reasonably good appearance is the bare minimum.
+A good rule to follow is to avoid extreme color patterns or stripes, which may cause distraction during the video call.
+Do not forget your body posture – it should be natural but upright and focused.

 3.2 Keep your preview window open

-Having your preview window open during the video call will remind you to smile, relax and act naturally.
-If you are an experienced video caller you have probably mastered your on-camera behavior.
-But for beginners, it is important to be able to observe themselves during the meeting.
+Opening your preview window during the video call will remind you to smile, relax, and act naturally.
+You have probably mastered your on-camera behavior if you are an experienced video caller.
+But for beginners, it is important to observe themselves during the meeting.
 See it as a mirror that lets you know how other participants see you during the meeting.
 When speaking, look at your camera… not your screen.
-This allows viewers to feel that you are connecting and interacting with them, making them more engaged.
-When someone else is talking, looking at the screen is not an issue.
+This makes viewers feel you connect and interact with them, making them more engaged.
+Looking at the screen is not an issue when someone else is talking.

 3.3 Speaking one at a time and being patient

-Being in a video call creates a different approach when you want to speak, compared to in-person meetings.
-Wait a few seconds to find out if there is a sound delay before you proceed.
+Being in a video call creates a different approach when you want to speak compared to in-person meetings.
+Wait a few seconds to determine if there is a sound delay before proceeding.
 You may also signal with a gesture that you want to speak.

-Do not cut somebody off – It will be counterproductive and very frustrating to communicate that way.
-According to a report by State of Remote Work 2019 the two major problems during video meetings are interruptions and being talked over.
-Usually, it is part of the job of your host to manage the virtual discussion properly – appointing one person to speak at a time.
+Do not cut somebody off – Communicating that way will be counterproductive and very frustrating.
+According to a report by State of Remote Work 2019, the two major problems during video meetings are interruptions and being talked over.
+Usually, it is part of your host’s job to manage the virtual discussion properly – appointing one person to speak at a time.

 In case you are hosting a video call – State your rules when all the participants have joined the video conference.
-Another useful suggestion is to have a Q&A session at the end of the meeting when everybody will be able to participate in a certain order.
+Another useful suggestion is to have a Q&A session at the end of the meeting where everybody can participate in a certain order.
 This should also be mentioned at the beginning of the video call.

 3.4 Mute your microphone

 Background noise can be very distracting during video meetings.
 Make sure your microphone is muted when you are not speaking.
-It does remain vital to be able to switch your volume on and off rapidly to guarantee you reply promptly.
+Switching your volume on and off rapidly is vital to guarantee your prompt reply.

 3.5 Pay attention to the video discussion

-During the video conference, you should be attentive, focused, and respectful as in a real in-person business meeting.
+You should be attentive, focused, and respectful during the video conference as in a real in-person business meeting.
 Do not try to multitask – like sending emails, reading articles, or communicating with someone else.
-You are in a video meeting and your body language says it all.
-If you need to look at some files related to the discussion of course you can do it, but please let the rest of the group know it.
+You are in a video meeting, and your body language says everything.
+If you need to look at some files related to the discussion, you can do it, but please let the rest of the group know.
 Create an instant video conference room for a successful remote meeting!

 4. The golden rule

 Being punctual (if you host the meeting) and prepared if you are a participant are the golden rules of conference calls and video meetings.
-Late arrival will certainly disrupt the flow of the meeting, simply due to background noises or apologies.
+Late arrival will disrupt the meeting flow simply due to background noises or apologies.
 Plan your next productive video meeting with the Mixvoip video conferencing solution.

 Don’t miss any more news or articles!